kdl-org/kdl4j/README.md

 * `null` arguments and properties with `null` values printed
 * `\n` (unicode `\u{0a}`) for newlines

 Any of these can be changed by creating a new PrintConfig object and passing it into the print method.
+See the javadocs on PrintConfig for more information.

 ## Contributing